-In this document, we have described two very frequent designs (Fig 2 and Fig 3) which provide maximum MoFRR benefits.
+The previous section has described two very frequent designs (Fig 2 and Fig 3) which provide maximum MoFRR benefits.

-Designers with topologies different than Fig2 and 3 can still benefit from MoFRR benefits thanks to the use of capacity planning tools.
+Designers with topologies different than Fig2 and 3 can still benefit from MoFRR thanks to the use of capacity planning tools.